-Located just 16km north east from the Sydney CBD is Manly Dam.
-With an estimated 150,000 users per year, it's one of Sydney’s most popular rides, as well as one of the most used trail networks in the entire country.
-The 10km loop is beginner friendly and consists of a mix of rocky single track, fire road, and tarmac.
+Located just 16km from the Sydney CBD is Manly Dam.
+With an estimated 150,000 users per year, it's not only Sydney's most popular rides, but it's also one of the most used trail networks in the entire country.
+The 10km loop is beginner friendly and consists of a mix of rocky single track, fire road and tarmac.

-For those wanting a little more of a challenge, there a number of technical sections and route options sure to keep more capable riders satisfied.
+For those wanting a little more of a challenge, there several technical sections and route options sure to keep more capable riders satisfied.

-The Bantry Bay trails located across the road from Manly Dam are ground-breaking, being the first purpose built single track to be approved by NSW National Parks.
-These trails make use of the local sandstone to provide tight and technical trail and are more challenging than a lap of Manly Dam.
+The Bantry Bay trails located across the road from Manly Dam are groundbreaking, being the first purpose-built singletrack to be approved by NSW National Parks.
+These trails make use of the local sandstone to provide tight and technical trails, they're certainly more challenging than a lap of Manly Dam.

 Hornsby Old Man's Valley

-A purpose built trail network that offers a range of trails for various skill levels.
-This loop trail is fun regardless of whether you’re on a cross country, trail or enduro bike.
+A purpose built trail network that offers a range of trails for various skills levels.
+This loop trail is fun regardless of whether you're on a cross country, trail or Enduro bike.

 St Ives and Duffys Forest

 Beginner riders will surely have a great time riding the fire trails of Duffys Forrest.
-The Perimeter and Long trail offer easy riding and impressive scenery.
-These are shared-use trails, so be sure to give-way to walkers and horse riders.
+The Perimeter and Long trail offer comfortable riding and impressive scenery.
+These are shared-use trails, so be sure to give way to walkers and horse riders.

-The South Coast of Sydney offers a great mix of trails for those not wanting to stray too far from the big smoke.
+The South Coast of Sydney offers up a surprisingly good mix of trail for those not wanting to stray too far from the big smoke.

 Royal National Park

-Around an hour’s drive from both Sydney and Wollongong lies the Royal National Park.
-Featuring a mix of fire trail and single track rides and with a range of trail options on offer, there’s something for all riders, regardless of skill level.
+Around an hours drive from both Sydney and Wollongong lies the Royal National Park.
+Featuring a mix of fire trail and single track, there's a range of trail options on offer for all riders, regardless of skill level.

 Lady Carrington Drive is perfect for a family group ride, or beginners wanting to get their wheels dirty.
 For intermediate riders, the Loftus Oval loop offers up a healthy mix of singletrack and fire trail over its 26km length.